Table Of Contents

 Monthly Recurring Revenue (MRR)

-MRR measures how much revenue your existing customers generate on a monthly basis, regardless of the number of pricing tiers you have.
+MRR measures the revenue your existing customers generate monthly, regardless of the number of pricing tiers you have.

 Also, MRR is extremely helpful in calculating other SaaS metrics for reporting, such as Gross Margin, Net Monthly Growth Rate, and SaaS Profit and Loss.